Danish Language

 To help you, we have gathered some information about the use of languages in Denmark.

 The University of Copenhagen has a policy of Danish/English parallel language use.
-The aim of the language policy is to ensure a good learning environment and a good workplace with fewer language barriers for both staff and students - regardless of language and cultural background.
-All information on the UCPH website is in both English and Danish.
-Your contract and your payslips will be in English and any administrative help is available in English.
-In addition to English, the people working for International Staff Mobility speak several languages, so if you are lucky they can even help you in your own language.
+The aim of the language policy is to ensure a good learning environment and a good workplace with fewer language barriers for both staff and students - regardless of their linguistic and cultural backgrounds.
+All general information on the UCPH website is in both English and Danish.
+Your contract and your payslips is available in English and you can seek administrative assistance on all matters in English.

 At your department

 The use of language can vary from one department to another.
-However, most departments have an international workforce and in your daily work you will be able to express yourself in English.
+However, most departments have an international workforce and in your daily work, you will be able to express yourself in English.
 Some departments choose to have staff meetings in Danish, whereas others switch to English if international employees are present.
-The use of parallel language is managed locally and therefore varies from department to department.
+It is very important that The use of parallel language is managed locally and therefore varies from department to department.
 You can talk to your colleagues if you have any doubts of how to go about this.

 Long-term career

-If you are considering a long-term career at University of Copenhagen you should consider whether your language skills will have an impact on your possibilities.
-Some departments at The University of Copenhagen will require that you obtain a certain level of Danish.
+If you are planning a long-term career at the University of Copenhagen or in Denmark, it is important to consider how your language skills might affect your future career opportunities.
+Some departments at the University of Copenhagen may require you to achieve a certain level of proficiency in Danish.

 https://kunet.ku.dk/employee-guide/Pages/Communication/Language-policy.aspx